 Not usually.
 You should spend the remainder of the day resting.
-If you notice any bleeding from the site or feel unwell, please contact your GP immediately.

-If you experience severe chest pain, shortness of breath or cough up large volumes of blood you should go to the Emergency Department immediately.
+If, after you leave the hospital, you experience severe chest pain, shortness of breath or cough up large volumes of blood you should go to the Emergency Department immediately.

-Do I have to have this?
-Is there an alternative?
+Do I have to have a biopsy or is there an alternative?

 You do not have to have a biopsy.
-It is possible just to monitor the abnormality with scans but this risks the abnormality growing or spreading and might delay treatment which may lead to worse outcomes.
+It is possible just to monitor the abnormality with scans but this risks the abnormality growing or spreading and may delay treatment which may lead to worse outcomes.